nandalopes/asdf-racket-fork/README.md

 **TODO: adapt this section**

 - `bash`, `curl`, `tar`: generic POSIX utilities.
-- `SOME_ENV_VAR`: set this environment variable in your shell config to load the correct version of tool x.
+- `ASDF_RACKET_MINIMAL`: set this environment variable in your shell to install the minimal version of Racket language.
+- `ASDF_RACKET_CONFIG_FLAGS`: set this environment variable in your shell to pass configure flags in installation.

 # Install